anliwi/HolidayMate/README.md

 # HolidayMate  :compass:

-This repository contains the final assignment for the course Data Structures and Algorithms of Professor Hannah Bechara.
+This repository contains the final assignment for the course Data Structures and Algorithms of Dr. Hannah Bechara.
 The assignment was completed by a team of four first semester graduate students in the Masters of Data Science for Public Policy at Hertie School, Berlin.

 ***